minutebase/ember-can/README.md

 ember install ember-can
 ```

-Starting from `ember-resolver` version 13 and above, you need to update your app.js or app.ts file by adding the following import:
+After installation you need to update your app.js or app.ts file by adding the following import:
 ```js
 import { extendResolver } from 'ember-can';
 ```